UPSC Mains General Studies Paper – 1 Mains 2022

 Conclusion:

 Hence, technological progress is a key driver of improvements in incomes and standards of living.
 But new knowledge and technologies do not necessarily develop everywhere and at the same time.
-In India, the impact of globalisation and new technology on the world of scarce resources has been particularly pronounced.
-India is a rapidly industrialising country with a large and growing population, and this has put a strain on its natural resources.
+In India, the impact of globalization and new technology on the world of scarce resources has been particularly pronounced.
+India is a rapidly industrializing country with a large and growing population, and this has put a strain on its natural resources.
 Therefore, the way technology spreads across countries is central to how global growth is generated and shared across countries.

 In case you still have your doubts, contact us on 9811333901.